kcccr123/ue-flight-tracker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 Press F to interact with the Menu.
-WASD, C and SPACEBAR to move the camera./ There are two ways to interact with the program.
+WASD, C and SPACEBAR to move the camera.
+There are two ways to interact with the program.
 You can enter in the long/lat coords, or choose from our live database.

 ![gif1](./images/Animation.gif)